1-Platform/one-platform/packages/documentation-spa/blog/2021-03-10-state-of-one-platform-feb-2021.md

         *   Build and release the Developer Console Dashboard UI
 *   **One Platform Test Automation:**
     *   Automated end-to-end testing for all native modules
-    *   Test report automation using Jenkins
+    *   Test report automation & dashboard using Jenkins

 For more updates related to One Platform, please check out the One Platform Blog at [one.redhat.com/get-started/blog](https://one.redhat.com/get-started/blog/)
 ## Questions